cogentherapeutics/bulk-tcr-beta/README.md

 2) mixcr - alignment and assembly of clonotypes from fastq files: `run_mixcr_v1.sh`, `fix_TRBfiles.R`
 3) vdjtools - postprocessing/graphical and text file results for interpretation: `run_vdjtools_single_samples.sh`, `run_vdjtools_custom_samples.sh`, `vdjtools-patch.sh`

 Currently fastp, multiqc, mixcr and vdjtools are installed on the galaxy server.
+But do install fastQC for your user.
+`conda install -c bioconda fastqc`

 INFO for a test run:
 ```